-Step 1: (a) First name and middle initial Last name (b) Social security number Enter Personal Address Does your name match the name on your social securit Information City or town, state, and ZIP code card?
-If not, to ensure you get credit for your earnings, contact SSA at 800-772-1213 or go to www.ssa.gov. (c) Single or Married filing separately Married filing jointly or Qualifying widow(er) Head of household (Check only if you're unmarried and pay more than half the costs of keeping up a home for yourself and a qua
+Step 1: (a) First name and middle initial Last name (b) Social security number Enter Personal Information Address City or town, state, and ZIP code Does your name match the name on your social security card?
+If not, to ensure you get credit for your earnings, contact SSA at 800-772-1213 or go to www.ssa.gov. (c) Single or Married filing separately Married filing jointly or Qualifying widow(er)

+Head of household (Check only if you're unmarried and pay more than half the costs of keeping up a home for yourself and a qualifying individual.)